viiamie/mywebclass-agile-docs/documentation/themes/initiatives/initiative_privpolicy3.md

 * Publish and communicate updated privacy policy on the website (2 weeks)

 ## Constraints:
-N* eed to ensure accuracy and completeness of privacy policy information
+* Need to ensure accuracy and completeness of privacy policy information
 * Limited budget for additional resources or tools

 ## Assumptions: